 How Credit Card Debt Influences Mortgage Approval

 Getting a mortgage with existing credit card debt is common.
 It depends on how much credit card debt you have and if you are making on-time payments.
+Can you get a mortgage with credit card debt?
+Yes, you can qualify for a home mortgage loan with debt but it may make it more challenging.
 Your credit card debt may affect your ability to obtain a mortgage in three ways:

 • Debt-to-income (DTI) ratio: Mortgage lenders rely on your DTI to determine if you can afford a mortgage.
 DTI is your gross monthly income compared to your monthly debt payments.
 It is recommended to keep your DTI no higher than 43% to obtain a mortgage.
 However, some lenders could allow a DTI of up to 50%, if you have a high FICO score or large down payment.